jasperol/MLinPractice/Documentation.md

 and retweets.
 Similarly, we expected that the number of tweets you has posted, the more of a following you would have, in comparison to someone who maybe tweeted only randomly rarely.

 ## Classification

 ### Design Decisions

-Which classifier(s) did you use?
-Which hyperparameter(s) (with their respective candidate values) did you look at?
-What were your reasons for this?
+Which classifier(s) did we use?
+Which hyperparameter(s) (with their respective candidate values) did we look at?
+What were our reasons for this?

-- We continued using the already implemented K-nearest neighbour classifier, (and as mentioned above, the baseline metrics: majority classifier and label frequency classifier).
-After analysing the evaluation metrics from k = 1:10, we found that a k of as low as 2 produced the best results and so set that as our candidate value.
+- We continued using the already implemented K-nearest neighbour classifier.
+After analysing the hyperparamters from K = 1:10, we found that a K neighbours of as low as 2 produced reasonable results in the training data, but K = 5 had the best Cohen's kappa and F1 scores and so set that as our candidate value.
-- As well as we implemented a random forest classifier with a specified number of trees set to 50 as this was found to produce results evaluation metric scores that leveled out and did not improve the classification by enough to necessate the computation required.
+- We also implemented a random forest classifier with a specified number of trees set to 50 as this was found to produce evaluation metric scores that leveled out and did not improve the classification by enough to necessate the computation required.
 - We also implemented the Naive Bayes classifier, but found this had worse metrics than the KNN and random forest classifiers, so we opted to use the others instead.

 ### Results

-The big finale begins: What are the evaluation results you obtained with your classifiers in the different setups?
-Do you overfit or underfit?
+The big finale begins: What are the evaluation results we obtained with our classifiers in the different setups?
+Do they overfit or underfit?

+The very best scores we obtained for the training data were from the random forest classifier (50 trees):
+accuracy: 0.9544020373437905
+cohen_kappa: 0.6699552036549987
+f1_score: 0.6931098555231126

+Below a print out where you can see the improvement/worsening of the metrics as the hyperparameters were adjusted:

+scripts/classification.sh
+  training set
+    2 nearest neighbor classifier
+    accuracy: 0.9332172678408438
+    cohen_kappa: 0.44166829225114657
+    f1_score: 0.4694032857334706

+    5 nearest neighbor classifier
+    accuracy: 0.9302367510676899
+    cohen_kappa: 0.46881711827834527
+    f1_score: 0.5024911603985857

+    7 nearest neighbor classifier
+    accuracy: 0.9288056522767993
+    cohen_kappa: 0.4444170698348935
+    f1_score: 0.47772174919401506

+    10 nearest neighbor classifier
+    accuracy: 0.9276337288574874
+    cohen_kappa: 0.39445197680675737
+    f1_score: 0.42444882595447214

+    30 random forest classifier
+    accuracy: 0.9540020057920061
+    cohen_kappa: 0.6676240672543705
+    f1_score: 0.691015063204905

+    50 random forest classifier
+    accuracy: 0.9544471113214563
+    cohen_kappa: 0.6704789276896022
+    f1_score: 0.6936223426427679

+    100 random forest classifier
+    accuracy: 0.954683749704202
+    cohen_kappa: 0.6714254435739221
+    f1_score: 0.6944032827994984

+    guassian naive bayes classifier
+    accuracy: 0.9219938474020486
+    cohen_kappa: 0.3078018159984025
+    f1_score: 0.3354931605471562

+Unfortunately the random forest seems to be overfitting, as the metrics are somewhat worse in the validation set validation set
+    accuracy: 0.9223826104594165
+    cohen_kappa: 0.30896697118777483
+    f1_score: 0.3362243422954611

 For the best selected setup: How well does it generalize to the test set?

-- We are most disappointed to acknowledge that our evaluation metrics showed a less than stellar classification.
-The very best scores we managed were around an accuracy of 0.922 and Cohen_kappa of 0.339 and an f1_score of 0.370 for the validation set and much the same for the test results.

 ### Interpretation

+Is there anything we learned from these results?

+We are excited to report that our training and validation results are an improvement on our baselines

+They are unfortuately not substantial results, with only moderate agreement for Cohen's kappa for example on our training set, and fair results on the validation set.
+However, with more time and metadata (like number of followers we anticipate would have been INCREDIBLY telling), we are convinced that we could improve on this score and could easily be used in practice.
+At this point in time probably not.

-Which hyperparameter settings are how important for the results?
+Which hyperparameter settings are important for the results?

-How good are we?
-Can this be used in practice or are we still too bad?
+- the number of trees in the random forest classifier and the number of neighbours for the KNN classifier had highly variable results when altered.
+This is good to know for the future.

 Anything else we may have learned?

-We have learned many skills: foremost being machine learning in practice requires far more than only coding skills, making a project with so many subfiles and steps in the pipeline also requires incredinbly organised version control and diciplined branching, coding and merging.
+We have learned many skills: foremost being machine learning in practice requires far more than only coding skills, making a project with so many subfiles and steps in the pipeline also requires organised version control and diciplined branching, coding and merging.
 As a group we struggled a lot with the set up, some members opting for working on windows, some on the VM and we constantly had to troubleshoot along the way.
-All these lessons mean we leave this seminar maybe not with the best code and the strongest results but we feel a lot more confident (or maybe respectful) using Git and Trello to co-ordinate our efforts.
-But also respecting that set-up, trouble-shooting, daily scrum meetings, and figuring out some-one elses code probably will take up 90% of your time and only a fraction of the 10% coding gets spent on implementing super cool, trendy and impressive machine learning algorithms.
+All these lessons mean we leave this seminar maybe not with the best code and the strongest results but we feel a lot more confident using Git and Trello to co-ordinate our efforts.
+But also respecting that set-up, trouble-shooting, daily scrum meetings, and figuring out another persons codebase probably will take up 90% of your time and only a fraction of the 10% coding gets spent on implementing super cool, trendy and impressive machine learning algorithms.
 So summarised in one sentence: What's the purpose of having the most sophisticated ML classifier if you can't even get the code to run?
 In theory it sounds great, in practise - you got to